TIL two instances of `UIColor` can't be directly compared

-Two instances of UIColor can’t be directly compared.
-Color space should be considered.
+can’t be directly compared.
+This is because color space needs to be considered.

 CGColorEqualToColor clearly says: